 Close to 2 hours from Grand Rapids to the west takes you to Itasca State Park & headed towards north takes you to Voyageurs National Park at the Canadian border.
 Both offer hiking trails and camping grounds for those who want to get close to nature and away from the city din.
 Adventurists may enjoy kayaking or canoeing in the lakes and have an enjoyable time with families, friends, or even solo.

 So the state has a lot to offer to everyone and it can take up to 2 weeks to cover the state to its fullest, you may skip a few attractions here and there but still have a wonderful and rejuvenating trip.
 If you’re preparing for a longer trip we suggest visiting the neighboring state Wisconsin roadside attractions as well.
 Wisconsin has about everything to have an amazing vacation.

+We hope that these Minnesota road trip destinations suggestions will be helpful.
 Check out the best vacation rentals on rentaltrader.com.
-We hope that these Minnesota road trip destinations suggestions will be helpful, for any more queries, fill our web form or give us a call.
+For any queries, fill our web form or give us a call.